Kubogi/Kubogi/README.md

 A small Python pipeline that converts a MIDI file into Source code for NUS CS1101S's sound contest (I actually won!).

 ### [Rythmus (WIP)](https://github.com/PenguinPiplup/rythmus)
 A 2D rhythm game in Unity/C# that mixes movement mechanics with rhythm gameplay.
-Stay tuned!
+Currently in development.

 ## Writing
 I write about my projects here: